Justia Lawyer Rating

 Estate Planning

-The federal estate tax exemption will increase from 2022's $23.06M to $12.92M per person for 2023.
-This means an individual could shield $12.92M from federal estate or gift taxes, and a married couple could safeguard $25.84M with proper planning.
+The federal estate tax exemption will increase from 2024's $12.92M to $13.61M per person for 2023.
+This means an individual could shield $13.61M from federal estate or gift taxes, and a married couple could safeguard $27.22M with proper planning.

 No one likes to face their own mortality, but in today's world only two things are certain: Death and Taxes.
 Planning for your death can be a grueling process, but when done properly, you can create a safety net for your family and direct how to distribute your accumulated wealth.
 Everyone's situation is unique, and no one estate plan fits every individual.

-The Chicago Estate Planning Lawyers at Bellas & Wachowski work with their clients to help create a comprehensive estate plan that allows them to feel safe and secure that they have provided for their children so that they can lead healthy, productive and confident lives.
-The primary goal is to help avoid probate.
+The Chicagoland Estate Planning Lawyers at Bellas & Wachowski work with their clients to help create a comprehensive estate plan that allows clients to feel safe and secure that they have provided for their children (or families, friends or heirs) so that they can lead healthy, productive and confident lives.
+Often, the primary goal is to help avoid probate.

 When you pass away or become incapacitated, you do not want a stranger to make the important decisions about your life and your assets or how to raise your children.
 You can make all the important decisions now, and make them legally binding, by working with an estate planning attorney.

 Working out an estate plan need not be a stressful experience.
-At Bellas & Wachowski, our Chicago estate planning attorneys will carefully and compassionately guide you to the best solution for you.
+At Bellas & Wachowski, our Chicagoland Estate Planning Lawyers will carefully and compassionately guide you to the best solution for you.

 The world of estate planning is a complex area.
 At Bellas & Wachowski, we are committed to providing you with knowledge regarding the various areas and devices used in each unique estate plan we create.